apollographql/rover/docs/source/ci-cd.md

 sidebar_title: "CI/CD"
 ---

-The Rover CLI is available for Linux, Mac, and Windows, and can be used in CI/CD environments using any supported operating system.
+You can use the Rover CLI in any CI/CD environment that uses any supported operating system (Linux, MacOS, or Windows).

-Rover can be installed like many other CLI tools, but the steps for doing so will vary, depending on which provider you are using.
-We've included instructions for two of the most common CI/CD providers, [CircleCI](https://circleci.com/) and [GitHub Actions](https://github.com/features/actions),
+Rover can be installed like many other CLI tools, but the installation method varies depending on which provider you're using.
+We've included instructions for two of the most common CI/CD providers, [CircleCI](https://circleci.com/) and [GitHub Actions](https://github.com/features/actions).

-> If you use a CI/CD provider not listed here, and get Rover working, we'd love for you to let us know how by opening an [issue](https://github.com/apollographql/rover/issues/new/choose) or [pull request](https://github.com/apollographql/rover/compare)!
+> If you're using Rover with a CI/CD provider not listed here, we'd love for you to share the steps by opening an [issue](https://github.com/apollographql/rover/issues/new/choose) or [pull request](https://github.com/apollographql/rover/compare)!

 ## CircleCI

-### Linux Jobs using the Curl installer
+### Linux jobs using the `curl` installer

 Normally, when installing, Rover adds the path of its executable to your `$PATH`.
 CircleCI, however, doesn't use the `$PATH` variable between run `step`s, so if you were to just install Rover and try to run it in the next step, you'd get a `command not found: rover` error.